 7. Ability to identify potential for positive change and how this might be achieved in practice.

 8. Application of knowledge and skills in conducting research consistent with social work values and principles.

 9. Initiative and responsibility for own learning and professional development.

-Workshop: for 9 hour(s) per Term for Full Term
+Face to Face On Campus 9 hour(s) per Term Full Term